MalykaAwais/Learn_SystemVerilog_and_UVM/README.md

 # SystemVerilog-UVM
-Gives a beginner to advanced level for learning system verilog and UVM
+Beginner to advanced level roadmap for learning system verilog and UVM